byjg/docker-easy-haproxy/docs/docker.md

 This method will use a docker standalone installation to discover the containers and configure the HAProxy.

-The only requirement is that containers and EasyHAProxy must be in the same docker network in order to HAProxy be able direct the traffic to the containers.
+The only requirement is that containers and EasyHAProxy must be in the same docker network.

 e.g.: